 - C-3.
-Approve minutes of the January 23, 2023, Sweetwater Union High School District Financing Corporation Meeting. - C-4.
+Approve minutes of the January 23, 2023, Sweetwater Union High School District Public Financing Authority Meeting. - C-4.
 Accept the 2022-2023 audit of various Sweetwater Union High School District ("District") funds and accounts for the 2022-2023 fiscal year, and accept District responses to audit findings and recommendations.

-Ratification of the current members of the board as members of the Board of Directors of the Corporation.
+Ratification of the current members of the board of trustees serving as the members of the Board of Directors of the Public Financing Authority.

-Ratify the current members of the Board of Trustees of the Sweetwater Union High School District ("School District") as the members of the Board of Directors of the Sweetwater Union High School District Financing Corporation ("Corporation").
+Ratify members of the Sweetwater Union High School District ("School District") Board of Trustees serving as the members of the Board of Directors ("Authority Board") of the Sweetwater Union High School District Public Financing Authority ("Authority").